 - 2a.
 Local collection: to be checked in the country(ies) of interest - 2b.
-Local sorting and recycling: to be checked in the country(ies) of interest
+Local sorting and recycling: to be checked in the country(ies) of interest - ▷ Interim result = class A

 Weights of non-recoverable non-plastic parts are removed from the recyclable proportion (PE lidding film and adhesive), representing 2.8 wt% as the paper proportion is not considered anymore.